vproaudio/vproaudio.github.io/_systems/wedding-pa-essentials.md

 system_power: 2000

+upgrades:
-upgrades: "Add additional wireless microphones (supports up to 4 max) for an extra $29/each"
+    - Add additional wireless microphones (supports up to 4 max) for an extra $29/each

 layout: package